Carry Amazon Inventory as Well as Your Own

 Yes, it’s true, once you have a WebStore by Amazon, you can add products to your store that you don’t source or own yourself.
 You can take items from Amazon’s catalogue and add them to your inventory.
 Suppose you sell digital cameras, for example, but you don’t want to deal in the batteries or memory cards that go along with them.
 You can list those accessories from Amazon’s inventory, and when they sell, you’ll receive a referral fee from Amazon.

 All of your store management features are available through your Seller Central account.
 Amazon handles all payment processing, so you don’t need a separate merchant credit card account, and you also get the fraud protection of working under the Amazon umbrella.
-Of course, your items are all covered by the Amazon A-to-Z Guarantee program.
-As an added benefit, Amazon will actually help to promote your store through search engines such as Google.
+Of course, your items are all covered by the Amazon A-to-Z Guarantee program

 You Can Become a Featured Merchant After 30 Days

 The one way you can be assured of becoming a Featured Merchant is to sign up for Seller Central.
 According to Amazon, once you do, after 30 days, as long as there are no “performance issues” against you, you will automatically become a Featured Merchant.
 That can make your first 30 days on Amazon the hardest of all.